-The perfect summer appetizer!
-Add high-quality balsamic vinegar to ripe tomatoes, garlic, shallot, fresh basil, and top onto crostini for bruschetta like you’ve never had before.
+This homemade balsamic bruschetta recipe is so fresh!
+Add high-quality balsamic vinegar to ripe cherry tomatoes, garlic, shallot, fresh basil, and top onto crispy crostini for a quick and easy appetizer.
+Ready in just 15 minutes!

 What is Bruschetta?